LostArtefacts/TRX/docs/trx/lua/reference/INPUT.md

     - <a id="input.Binding.layout" name="input.Binding.layout"></a>**`layout`**: [trx.input.Layout](#input.Layout), optional.
 Layout.
 Defaults to the current one.
     - <a id="input.Binding.slot" name="input.Binding.slot"></a>**`slot`**: [trx.input.Slot](#input.Slot), optional, default `1`.
 Binding slot.
 Defaults to the first.

+- <a id="input.Suppression" name="input.Suppression"></a>[lua]`trx.input.Suppression`

+    A set of roles a script holds inactive.

+    Methods:

+    - <a id="input.Suppression.release" name="input.Suppression.release"></a>[lua]`suppression:release()`
+      Gives the roles back to the player.

+      A role stays inactive while any other suppression still names it.

+      Returns: boolean.
+Whether the suppression was still holding anything.

 - <a id="input.Capture" name="input.Capture"></a>[lua]`trx.input.Capture`

     A binding capture waiting for the player to press something.